sindresorhus/caprine/readme.md

 ### Background behavior

-When closing the window, the app will continue running in the background, in the dock on macOS and the tray on Linux/Windows.
+When closing the window, the app will by default continue running in the background, in the dock on macOS and the tray on Linux/Windows.
 Right-click the dock/tray icon and choose `Quit` to completely quit the app.
 On macOS, click the dock icon to show the window.
 On Linux, right-click the tray icon and choose `Toggle` to toggle the window.
 On Windows, click the tray icon to toggle the window.

+Note that you can change the behavior of Caprine so that the app closes when the window is closed.
+For this, you'll need to go to the settings and click on `Quit on Window Close`.

 ### Quick access to conversations from the Dock menu *(macOS only)*